Not long after you learn how to post the trot

 - Why is learning diagonals important?
 Why should you learn diagonals?
 There are some really good reasons for learning about diagonals, even if you don't plan to ever ride in an arena or ring.

 - How do I correct my diagonals?
-If your coach or you catches you on the wrong diagonal, it's easy to change to the right one.
+If you find you're on the wrong diagonal, it's easy to change to the right one.
 Here is how to correct your diagonal at the trot.